collapsed-stacks/startups/questions/1379/partner-employee-or-intern.md

 - posted by: [George](https://stackexchange.com/users/3516499/george) on 2014-11-14
 - score: 0

-<p>In order to partner/hire someone, you need to have a company formed already which is actually not costly nor timely.
+In order to partner/hire someone, you need to have a company formed already which is actually not costly nor timely.
 It can save you many headaches down the road because it can  protect your personal assets.
-The easiest is a LLC and will only cost more than a corp if you are in NY where you are required to run an ad announcing your business for 2 weeks (I think 1 or 2 other states require this too).</p>
+The easiest is a LLC and will only cost more than a corp if you are in NY where you are required to run an ad announcing your business for 2 weeks (I think 1 or 2 other states require this too).

-<p>If its not too time consuming, you could hire a student to work on it while they are still in school during the year vs for course credit.
-You would need to be accredited with the school and that paperwork might cause you too many delays depending on the school.</p>
+If its not too time consuming, you could hire a student to work on it while they are still in school during the year vs for course credit.
+You would need to be accredited with the school and that paperwork might cause you too many delays depending on the school.

-<p>A partner is the worst choice if you have to give up equity ownership or voting rights if you have done most of the idea creation and laid out the ground work.
-Perhaps you can even hire your friend for a small fee and pay him a % of revenue the site generates.</p>
+A partner is the worst choice if you have to give up equity ownership or voting rights if you have done most of the idea creation and laid out the ground work.
+Perhaps you can even hire your friend for a small fee and pay him a % of revenue the site generates.

-<p>In the end, it's always best to have a clearly written contract to prevent disputes down the road.</p>
+In the end, it's always best to have a clearly written contract to prevent disputes down the road.